The number of distinguishing colorings of a Cartesian product graph: Preliminaries

 Shekarriz et al. also proved that the only graphs with the distinguishing threshold 2 are $K_2$ and $\overline{K}_2$.
-Moreover, they studied graphs whose distinguishing thresholds are 3 and calculated the threshold for graphs in the Johnson scheme~\cite{SAST}.
+Moreover, they studied graphs whose distinguishing thresholds are 3 and calculated the threshold for graphs in the Johnson scheme~\cite{Shekarriz2023theta}.
+Furthermore, in another paper, Shekarriz et al. calculated the threshold for some product graphs, such as the corona and the lexicographic products~\cite{Shekarriz2023vsum}.